signalwareltd/AndroidDvbDriver/README.md

 * [Aerial TV](http://aerialtv.eu/)

 If you would like your app to appear here, open a GitHub issue and I will be happy to add it!

+# Important advice

+Google Play has very strict rules about apps that can be used to access any TV content.
+Make sure not to include any TV sceenshots or anything that looks like TV screenshots in your app listing.
+The description of your app should be very clear that your app does not bundle any content and content is provided by the end user.

+Please keep in mind that even if you follow all of the above, your app may still get suspended.
+The above is just a friendly sugggestion from a developer that has already gone through the worst of this process.
+This is not official or legal advice.